Median First-Year Salary of RIT Graduates from this degree

 Introduction to Options and Futures

 This course explores risk management from the viewpoint of a finance professional.
-The primary tools used are derivative instruments such as options, futures and swaps.
+The primary tools used are derivative instruments including options, futures, forward and swaps.
 Students learn about the basic features of derivative instruments: how to value them, how they are traded, and how to use them to mitigate various types of financial risk.
 (Prerequisites: FINC-220 or equivalent course.)
 Lecture 3 (Fall, Spring).

 Seminar in Finance